IljaTsapkov/HBase/README.md

 There are two main responsibilities of a master in HBase architecture:

+a.
+Coordinating the region servers
+Basically, a master assigns Regions on startup.
+Also for the purpose of recovery or load balancing, it re-assigns regions.
+Also, a master monitors all RegionServer instances in the HBase Cluster.

+b.
+Admin functions
+Moreover, it acts as an interface for creating, deleting and updating tables in HBase.

 ### Zookeeper

 To maintain server state in the HBase Cluster, HBase uses ZooKeeper as a distributed coordination service.